 Different agencies can assist interested citizens in obtaining a particular document: the Summit County Common Pleas Court can help people find marriage records, while the Summit County Clerk’s Office provides divorce records.
 Birth and death certificates can be obtained from the Summit County Health Department, for example.

-If a citizen wants to find out if someone is married, they should know that the Summit County Common Pleas Court, and more specifically the Probate Division, is the records repository for marriages in this area.
+If a citizen wants to find out if someone was married in Summit County, they should know that the Common Pleas Court, and more specifically the Probate Division, is the records repository for marriages in this area.

 There are two types of Summit County marriage records for those who wish to request them: citizens may obtain a record of the marriage license or proof of marriage.
 The responsibility to discover which form is needed is the searcher’s.
 So, everyone should double-check before requesting a record to avoid going twice or paying twice for any search.